What It Takes to Be Vulnerable and How to Embrace It

 - Brene Brown

-In the last few years, I have been shown that being vulnerable actually means that one has tremendous, inner strength.
-It means being letting your true SELF be seen by all, no matter who it is.
+In the last few years, I've been shown that being vulnerable actually means that one has tremendous, inner strength.
+It means letting your true SELF be seen by all, no matter who it is.
 It means having enough faith and trust in yourself to put yourself out there.

 How to Recognize Vulnerability